ether-how/Edujournal/README.md

 <p> The development of the mobile frontend is done entirely on my own as I am the only mobile developer at that time. </p>
 <p>The mobile application is done using the framework flutter, using the programming language Dart to allow it be on different mobile operating systems.
 Eg. IOS, Android. </p>

+The application is still under development as I am still doing my internship.
+Will update as time pass.

 The following gifs were recorded in <strong>debug mode</strong>.
 The application is <strong>significantly faster</strong> in release mode.

 # Launching of the application and viewing of listings